Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 Big-piece delivery is manageable, but not “quick setup” living
+Assembly 3.8 Big-piece delivery is manageable, but not quick

-Cooling / Breathability 3.8 Comfortable, but warmth builds during long sessions
+Cooling / Breathability 3.8 Comfortable, but warmth builds in long sessions

-Seat Comfort 4.4 Deep, cushioned sit that supports long lounging
+Seat Comfort 4.4 Deep, cushioned sit for long lounging

-Back Support 4.1 Good baseline support; best with a lumbar pillow for upright work
+Back Support 4.1 Good baseline support; better with a lumbar pillow

-Seat Depth Fit 3.9 Great for tall loungers; can feel too deep for shorter legs
+Seat Depth Fit 3.9 Great for tall loungers; too deep for some shorter users

-Cleaning 3.7 Spot-clean reality is fine, but it’s not the easiest day-to-day
+Cleaning 3.7 Spot cleaning is workable but not the easiest routine

-Overall Score 4.0 A living-room anchor built for lounging and hosting
+Overall Score 4.0 A large-room anchor for lounging and hosting

 Jollene 78" Fabric Sofa